RSS3-Network/REPs/REPs/REP-33.md

 ### Reward Mechanism

-Only nodes in `Online`, `Initializing`, or `Exiting` states can provide services normally.
-Therefore, only nodes in these states can receive rewards.
+Nodes in `Online`, `Initializing`, or `Exiting` states can provide services and receive rewards.
+Other states are ineligible.

 ## Rationale